-Dave Tippett enters his sixth season as the Coyotes Head Coach.
+Dave Tippett enters his seventh season as the Coyotes Head Coach.
 Tippett was named the 17th head coach in Coyotes/Jets franchise history on September 24, 2009.

 In 2011-12, Tippett led the Coyotes to an impressive 42-27-13 record (97 points), and the franchise’s first division title.
 Highly regarded as one of the best head coaches in the NHL, Tippett also led the club to its third-consecutive postseason appearance.
 Under his leadership, the Coyotes won their first postseason series - defeating the Chicago Blackhawks in the Western Conference Quarterfinals - since arriving in the desert (1996).
 The Coyotes enjoyed a productive run in the 2012 Stanley Cup Playoffs, reaching the Western Conference Final.

-In 2010-11, Tippett led the Coyotes to a 43-26-13 record and 99 points in 2010-11.
+In 2010-11, Tippett led the Coyotes to a 43-26-13 record and 99 points.
 It marked the first time in franchise history that the Coyotes had recorded consecutive seasons with 40-plus wins and posted back-to-back 95-point plus seasons.
 In addition, the Coyotes reached the Stanley Cup Playoffs for the second consecutive season, marking the first time the franchise qualified for the postseason in back-to-back years since the 1998-99/1999-2000 campaigns.

 Hired just nine days prior to the start of the 2009-10 regular season, Tippett guided the Coyotes to a record of 50-25-7 for 107 points, shattering franchise records for wins and points in a single season while qualifying for the Stanley Cup Playoffs for the first time since 2002, finishing with the third-most points in the Western Conference.
 The successful season culminated in Tippett being honored with the Jack Adams Trophy as the NHL’s Coach of the Year.